modir/laminas-book/docs/mvc.md

 By default, the controller class contains the single *action method* called `indexAction()` (see lines 9-12).
 Typically, you will create other action methods in your controller classes.

+!!! note
-> Laminas automatically recognizes the action methods by the `Action` suffix.
+    Laminas automatically recognizes the action methods by the `Action` suffix.
-> If a controller method's name does not have that suffix, it is considered as a usual method, not an action.
+    If a controller method's name does not have that suffix, it is considered as a usual method, not an action.

 As its name assumes, an action method performs some site action, which typically results in producing a single web page.
 Index controller usually